Contact me here.

-Copy and paste bio (edit as needed): Joshua Steimle is a speaker, writer, and entrepreneur.
+Copy and paste bio (edit as needed): Josh Steimle is a speaker, writer, and entrepreneur.
 He has written over 200 articles for publications like Forbes, Inc, Mashable, TechCrunch, Entrepreneur, and Time, and is the author of Chief Marketing Officers at Work, which contains 29 interviews with CMOs from organizations like GE, the Harvard Business School, Spotify, Target, and PayPal and was recognized in Success Magazine as one of the 5 Best Business Books of 2016.
-Josh is the CEO of MWI, a digital marketing firm he founded in 1999 which now has offices in Hong Kong and various cities in the U.S. Josh has presented to business groups, industry associations, and at events like TEDx, ClickZ Live, Echelon, Ad:Tech, CommunicAsia, Social Media Week, and the Content Marketing Conference.
+Josh is the CEO of MWI, a digital marketing firm he founded in 1999 with offices in Hong Kong, Singapore, China, and the U.S. Josh has presented to business groups, industry associations, and at events like TEDx, ClickZ Live, Echelon, Ad:Tech, CommunicAsia, Social Media Week, and the Content Marketing Conference.
 Forbes recognized Josh as one of 25 Marketing Influencers To Watch In 2017, Josh was ranked #7 on Richtopia’s list of Top 100 Most Influential CMOs, and data from social media research firm Leadtail ranked Josh #11 on their list of People Most Mentioned and Retweeted by CMOs.
-Josh has been interviewed for TV and radio appearances on topics related to technology, and in Hong Kong Steimle frequently consults with leaders in government on topics related to entrepreneurship, startups, and business.
+Josh has been interviewed for national TV, radio, and leading podcasts on topics related to technology, marketing, and entrepreneurship, and in Asia, Josh consults with leaders in government on topics related to entrepreneurship and startups.
 He has held various board positions on or otherwise worked with non-profit entities related to adoption, education, entrepreneurship, economics, and government policy.
-Steimle holds a Masters of Information Systems Management from Brigham Young University (BYU).
-Steimle started his marketing agency while a student at BYU where he won the BYU Business Plan Competition in 2001.
-Steimle was also named the Young Entrepreneur of the Year in 2002 by the Utah chapter of the Small Business Administration.
-Steimle lives in South Lantau, Hong Kong with his wife and two children, and is an avid reader, trail runner, triathlete, and skateboarder.
+Josh holds a Masters of Information Systems Management from Brigham Young University (BYU).
+Josh started his marketing agency while a student at BYU where he won the BYU Business Plan Competition in 2001.
+Josh was also named the Young Entrepreneur of the Year in 2002 by the Utah chapter of the Small Business Administration.
+Josh lives in Shenzhen, China with his wife and two children, and is an avid reader, trail runner, triathlete, and skateboarder.
 He is an active member of the Church of Jesus Christ of Latter-day Saints (aka “Mormons”) and served a mission for his church to Manaus, Brazil.
 He is fluent in English and Portuguese and is currently studying Mandarin.